gem/oq-irmt-qgis/svir/help/source/10_upload_project_to_platform.rst

-In order to be able to correctly utilize the advanced visualization tools found on the OQ-Platform, the selection of a *Zone labels field* is required (see Figure :ref:`fig-upload-dialog`).
+In order to be able to correctly utilize the advanced visualization tools found on the OQ-Platform, the selection of a *Zone labels field* is required (see :numref:`fig-upload-dialog`).
 The user must designate the *Zone labels field* within their dataset.
 The latter is a field containing unique labels (or identifiers) whether these be individual country names, district names, or census block numbers.
 Delineating a zone field when uploading to the